COVID-19 Wastewater Surveillance

 Working with the U of M Genomics Center

-There, scientists measure concentrations of the SARS-CoV-2 viral material in the wastewater to assess COVID-19 prevalence among the population who live in the sewershed, or the large part of the region that the Metro Plant serves.
+By measuring the concentrations of the viral RNA in samples, they can assess the prevalence of the virus, the viral load, among the nearly two million people who live in the Metro Plant sewershed, the area of the region that the large treatment plant serves.

 See an interactive version of this information.